MSuskiewicz/msuskiewicz.github.io/_pages/group.md

 ------
 I'm very lucky to be a member of the research group "Protein post-translational modifications and DNA repair: structure, function, and dynamics" at the CBM, Orléans, France.
 Since January 2023, I serve as a co-leader of this group, together with its long-time leader, Bertrand Castaing.
 A part of the group is implicated in the "SUMOwriteNread" project, which I independently supervise.

-The current (01/02/2024) members of the group (including permanent members, PhD students, and master students), in the alphabetical order, are: Aanchal Mishra, Ana Gil Quevedo, Bertrand Castaing, Franck Coste, Ibtissam Talhaoui, Norbert Garnier, Ophélie Delobre, Sana El Massoudi, Stéphane Goffinont, Virginie Gaudon, Marcin Suskiewicz, Lucija Mance.
+The current (01/09/2024) members of the group (including permanent members, postdocs, and PhD students), in an alphabetical order (acc. to first name), are: Aanchal Mishra, Ana Gil Quevedo, Bertrand Castaing, El Hadji Cisse, Franck Coste, Ibtissam Talhaoui, Marcin Suskiewicz, Lucija Mance, Norbert Garnier, Stéphane Goffinont, Virginie Gaudon.

 A group photo from the end of January 2024: